 You need to have storage rooms for holding your items temporarily so that you can decide later whether you still want to keep the belongings.
 Rented storage space is an ideal resource for this need.

-Consider using reputation options, and you might check out trasteros mostoles while you are reviewing the options in your city.
 Keep your attention on the size of the space and the additional features offered such as the lease period, the climate protection options, the floor type and the security of locks used.

 Follow a One Year Rule